Curly Lambeau: Green Bay Packers

 Ryan left the Packers after only one season, and Lambeau became player-coach.
 However, during the team's first season, Lambeau, as team captain, handled many of the duties associated with a head coach in modern times.
 In the early days of pro football, the head coach was not allowed to talk to the players during the game.
 Thus, Lambeau was the team's on-field leader during games, including play calling.
 He was also responsible for signing players and running practices.
 For these reasons, the Packers recognize Lambeau as the team's first head coach.

 In 1921, he led the team into the one-year-old American Professional Football Association, which became the NFL in 1922.
-After retiring as a player in 1929, he remained as head coach and general manager until 1949.
+After retiring as a player in 1929, he remained as head coach and general manager until 1949, later adding the title of vice president as well.
 For the better part of that time, he had near-complete control over the team's day-to-day operations and represented the Packers at owners' meetings.

 Before joining the NFL, the Packers achieved an overall 19–2–1 record in 1919 and 1920.
 Under Lambeau in the NFL, the Packers won six championships (1929, 1930, 1931, 1936, 1939, 1944).
 He compiled an NFL regular-season record of 209–104–21 with a playoff record of 3–2, 212–106–21 overall.
 Lambeau has both the most wins and losses for a Packers head coach.

 The Packers' most successful period came in the 1930s, thanks to the additions of quarterback Arnie Herber and receiver Don Hutson.
 Herber and Hutson pioneered the passing game, which allowed the Packers to dominate their competitors throughout the 1930s.

 In 1946, Lambeau purchased Rockwood Lodge, a former Norbertine retreat, creating the first self-contained training facility in professional football.
 The purchase was controversial among the Packers' board of directors, many of whom balked at the $32,000 purchase price and $8,000 Lambeau spent on renovations, and some members of the financial committee almost resigned in protest.

 Lambeau's players also grew to hate the facility, partly because they were severely battered by the brick-hard limestone under the fields.
 On some days, Lambeau had to move practices to fields near City Stadium due to the severe beating his players took at the Lodge.